Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 ## Introduction
-Welcome to MacHacks!
-My name is Nik and I am representing Riskfuel (RF) as a judge during this hackathon.

 The RF problem set consists of training an ML model to approximate the analytic black scholes pricer of a standard european put option.
 The ML model will be evaluated on a validation set defined on a closed domain of input parameters.
 The winner will be chosen based on model performance (ie. best Mean Absolute Error).